chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ### D3.js scrollable timeline pros

 - dots for moments in time
-- scrollable/panable, nice
+- scrollable/pannable, nice

 ### D3.js scrollable timeline cons

 - not sure how adding more rows will stack
-- eh, definitly not as pretty as some of the previous (not a deal breaker)
+- eh, definitely not as pretty as some of the previous (not a deal-breaker)

 Details: https://www.cssscript.com/simple-scrollable-timeline-chart-with-d3-js-d3-timeline/